Shayan-Ripper/Shayan-Ripper/README.md

 ## 🧠 About Me

-I'm a **Computer Engineering student** with a deep passion for **Cyber Security** and **Web Developing**.
+I'm a **Computer Engineering student** with a deep passion for **Cyber Security** and **Web Development**.
 My journey started with network penetration testing and has evolved into exploring the intersection of security and web development.

 - 🔐 Knowledge of **network penetration testing** and malware development
 - ⚡ Hands-on with **embedded systems** (Arduino pro micro , ESP32 , NodeMCU 8266 )